-The project, Transportation Leadership Education, developed a case study and national model of the Portland Bureau of Transportation's Traffic and Transportation Course.
+We funded one proposal in the first round called Transportation Leadership Education .
+This project developed a case study and national model of the Portland Bureau of Transportation's Traffic and Transportation Course.
 Over 1,300 citizens have taken this 10-week course to learn how to engage in transportation issues in their community.
 A case study of the Portland Traffic and Transportation course has been completed.
 The case study found that course participants received a good understanding of factors that influence the transportation landscape, and of the fiscal and policy constraints and available tools for transportation agencies.
 Participants were also much more involved in local transportation activities after taking the course.
 Of 102 participants surveyed, 68 students proposed a specific solution to an observed transportation problem, 28 of which were implemented, and 22 were attributable at least in part to the student's actions.
 The case study and curriculum materials will be distributed and shared with various constituencies.
 Currently, funding is being sought to launch demonstration courses in 2-3 additional U.S. cities.